ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 ### Syncing DB changes

-Since we want to keep the DB in sync, we want `entimport` to be able to change the schema after the db was changed.
+Since we want to keep the database in sync, we want `entimport` to be able to change the schema after the database was changed.
 Let's see how it works.

 Run the following SQL code to add a `phone` column with a `unique` index to the `users` table: